kangchainx/horse-ucg/README.md

 - Framework Preset: `Vite`
 - Build Command: `npm run build`
 - Output Directory: `dist`

-If you deploy the frontend and API from the same Vercel project, no extra frontend env vars are required.

 ### Optional base path override

 By default the app uses `/` as the Vite base path, which is correct for Vercel.